RUSM Alumni Council

 Dr. Agha is a practicing Internal Medicine specialist in Charlotte, North Carolina and has been in private practice for over 20 years.
 After completing his undergraduate education at Wake Forest University, he participated in cardiovascular research at the Bowman Gray School of Medicine.
 Dr Agha received his medical degree from RUSM in 1993 and subsequently completed his internal medicine residency at the Yale affiliated Danbury Hospital in Danbury, Connecticut.
 He has worked as a consultant and speaker for numerous Pharmaceutical companies and continues to do so.
 Currently, he is conducting a number of clinical trials as Principal Investigator, for various diseases and new technologies.

-Dr. Green is currently completing his residency training in internal medicine at the University of Florida.
-He is a member of several professional organizations including the American Medical Student Association, American College of Physicians and American College of Gastroenterology.
+Dr. Green is currently completing his Fellowship in Pulmonary and Critical Care medicine at the University of Florida Health.
+He is a member of several professional organizations including the American College of Physicians, American College of Chest Physicians and American Thoracic Society.
 Dr. Green is grateful for the opportunity given to him by Ross.
 “As an alumni council member, I would like to share my story and help other students in search of finding a home at a prestigious university.”